Asset Disposal by Sale or Write-Off

 Must be under the same subsidiary as the asset’s current location.

-When the Multi-Book Accounting feature is enabled on your account, a journal entry will also be generated to write off tax methods that are associated to accounting books.
+If Multi-Book Accounting is enabled, the system also creates a journal entry to write off tax methods linked to accounting books.
 For information about multi-book asset disposal, see Disposing an Asset in Multiple Books.

 Related Topics